Skip to main content

 We used multiple recruitment methods to find people from across our population.

 We first used lists of individuals who had already agreed to be contacted for research.
-However, the fact that these people were interested in taking part made this is an example of self-selection bias, so we didn’t rely solely on this method.
+However, the fact that these people were interested in taking part, is an example of self-selection bias, so we didn’t rely solely on this method.

 We contacted related organisations and asked them to distribute information about our project in their own newsletters.
 This included: